"My classmates are all from different cultures and backgrounds from all around the world, so it also helps me to learn more about others."

-LCCA also host guest speakers from the graphic design sector and advertising agencies to speak to you about their experiences.
-We engage regularly in exchange of ideas, research and contacts with our partners Mod’Art and Maryse Eloy.
+London College of Contemporary Arts (LCCA) also host guest speakers from the graphic design sector and advertising agencies to speak to you about their experiences.
+We engage regularly in exchange of ideas, research and contacts with our partners.
 You will be taught to engage with the rapidly evolving market of digital design and visual communication on a local, national and global scale, in line with the demands of a fast-expanding industry.

 The programme is complimented by visits to studio’s, agencies and industry practitioners; as well as attendance to Museums, Galleries and Exhibitions.
 The school takes part in international competitions, submits tenders and collaborates with companies thus allowing individual students or whole classes to take part in external professional offers – and ‘live projects’ which are always stimulating during their training period.

-We offer a variety of engaging teaching methods from workshops, lectures, group critique and seminars, to individual tutorials.
+Your course consists of a combination of structured learning and teaching activities and independent learning.
+This would consist of a variety of engaging teaching methods from workshops, lectures, group critique and seminars as well as individual tutorials.
 There is also emphasis on hands-on practical sessions which contributes towards the strong studio culture that has developed within the subject area.